NSO-developer/compliance-reporting-examples/README.md

 ## Overview of Compliance Check Patterns

 Several patterns emerge when creating compliance checks.
-In general, a compliance check can be described by 3 characteristics: the match type, the match pattern, and the match logic.
+In general, a compliance check can be described by 3 characteristics: the match type, the match scope, and the match logic.
 Understanding which categories a compliance check falls into will help guide in selecting the appropriate template pattern to use.

 To begin classifying a compliance check, you must first create the intended network configuration for the PASS condition and/or the FAIL condition (as appropriate).
 This configuration is then assessed for each of the categories below.